avi8230/WS_public/README.md

 # Project Overview

+## Project's Website - WordStorage.com

+Welcome to WordStorage.com, the cornerstone of the most meaningful project I've undertaken to date.
+This platform is a robust language-learning tool, allowing users to delve into the intricacies of any language of their choice.

+### Features of WordStorage.com:

+- **Personal Word Database:**
+  - Users can effortlessly store words in a personalized database, complete with associated sentences and images for each word.

+- **Learning Area:**
+  - Immerse yourself in language learning by listening to words and sentences stored on the site.

+- **Testing Area:**
+  - Evaluate your language proficiency with interactive tests designed to reinforce your knowledge.

+Discover the world of language learning at [WordStorage.com](https://wordstorage.com/), where each word is a step toward mastering a new language.

+## Server Details

 The project consists of 7 servers in the backend and a client-side.

-## Server Details

 1. **Main Server (Server 1):**
    - Exposed to the Internet.